A retroverted uterus is a uterus that curves in a backward position at the cervix instead of a forward position.

 - Uterine suspension procedure.
 This type of surgery can be done laparoscopically, vaginally, or abdominally.

 - Uplift procedure.
-This is a laparoscopic procedure which takes around 10 minutes to perform.
+This is a laparoscopic procedure that takes around 10 minutes to perform.